habhab93/machine-structures/README.md

 consists of DoublePair.java and Proj1.java
 I initially used a nested ArrayList (an ArrayList of ArrayLists).
 For part 2 of the project, I realized this was very slow, so I switched to using the Java built-in HashMap.
+The commented code contains my initial submission for part 1.

 Took about 10 hours.